sanderjo/busybox-nzbget/README.md

 busybox-nzbget
 ==============

 A x86_64 docker image for NZBget on busybox.
 Total size is about 15 MB.
+And that is the goal of this docker image: provide a small image.

+This is work in progress, as the to do is actually getting the downloaded stuff into the host ...

 Create Image
 ------------